-Information sessions are regularly being added in Handshake, and internship/job postings associated with the on-campus recruiting program will be visible and open for applications beginning Aug.
-19, 2019.
+Information sessions are regularly being added in Handshake, and internship/job postings associated with the campus recruiting program will be visible and open for applications beginning Aug.
+17, 2020.

-Not all internship/job postings listed in Handshake are part of the on-campus recruiting program.
+Not all internship/job postings listed in Handshake are part of the campus recruiting program.

 - I don't see anything in on-campus recruiting that interests me.
 Is that all there is?